-Critical care and safe passage for children who are neglected, abused, exploited, traumatised, discriminated against or abandoned in Kenya.
+Critical care and safe passage for women and children who are neglected, abused, exploited, traumatised, discriminated against or abandoned primarily in but not exclusive to Australia and Kenya.

 As the richest country in East Africa, Kenya is a country of incredible contradictions.
 With $840 income per capita, Kenya is the closest to meeting the international middle -income threshold of $1,000.
 This is a significant rite of passage, but that annual income is still less than $3 per day.
 With high unemployment, the number of Kenyans living in poverty is rising and some 4 million now rely on food aid.

 There is a lot to be done to address the plight of women and children in Kenya.
 Harnessing the private sector for both their resources and innovative solutions brings tremendous potential to make an impactful change in the lives of women and children.